- May 18, 2022

 4. Local file

-Russian tax authorities can request a MNE group member to provide a local file (national documentation) not earlier than June 1 of the year following the reporting calendar year (not earlier December 31 of the year following the reporting calendar year in case of the reporting for 2018-2019).
+Russian tax authorities can request a MNE group member to provide a local file (national documentation) not earlier than June 1 of the year following the reporting calendar year.
 The local file is prepared by Russian MNE group members and includes information on controlled transactions with foreign MNE group members (similar to transfer pricing documentation).

 Why Country-by-country reporting shouldn’t be neglected